 Seafood dishes of Gullah Geechee origin, including garlic crabs and seafood boil.

 Garlic crabs aren’t the only dish of Gullah Geechee origin that’s pervasive in Jacksonville.
-Others that can be found across the city include the seafood boil, shrimp and grits, Hoppin’ John, salmon patties, many rice dishes, she-crab soup and of course barbecue.
-Many of these represent the combination of a seafood or other protein common in the local environment with common staples and flavorful spices to create a meal that could feed the whole family.
+Others that can be found across the city include the seafood boil, shrimp and grits, Hoppin’ John, salmon patties, gumbo, many rice dishes, she-crab soup and of course, barbecue (more on that in a minute).
+Many of these represent the combination of a seafood or other protein common in the local environment with widely available staples and flavorful spices to create a meal that could feed the whole family.

 A datil pepper plant on a Jacksonville front porch (mine).
 Dog for scale.

 Datil peppers are a small, waxy, and extraordinarily hot variant of the habanero-type pepper, Capsicum chinense.
 Many farms, gardens and front porches around the First Coast grow these legendary peppers – in fact, they’re so common that many locals don’t realize they’re a heavily localized variant that’s basically unknown anywhere else.

 Two rival origin myths attribute the arrival of the datil pepper in St. Augustine to different groups with centuries of history in the First Coast: the Cubans and the Minorcans.
 Florida’s Cuban connection dates to the earliest days of Spanish colonization in the 16th century.
 The Minorcans, from the Spanish Mediterranean island of Menorca, came to Florida to settle the New Smyrna colony in the 18th century.
 When this venture failed, the Minorcans relocated north to St. Augustine, where their descendants number about 25,000 across St. Johns County today.